 Signpath has developed a unique, patented platform technology that makes existing drugs safer by eliminating the cardiac side effects.
 This platform is referred to as the CorreQT technology.
-The CorreQT technology allows for creation of proprietary lipid based adjuvants which mitigate cardiac side effects when co-administered with drugs that cause cardiotoxicity.
+The CorreQT technology allows for creation of proprietary lipid based drugs which which mitigate cardiac side effects when co-administered with drugs that cause cardiotoxicity.

 Another application of the CorreQT technology is the prevention of cardiac arrhythmia, which is a common and dangerous side effect of many drugs.

 In vivo testing in rats, guinea pigs, and rabbits, has shown that administration of a CorreQT adjuvant concomitantly with a target drug which causes cardiac arrhythmia, will eliminate the dangerous arrhythmia side effect induced by the target drug.
 This mitigation of cardiac arrhythmia has been observed in conjunction with various classes of compounds, including anti-cancer agents, antibiotics, antipsychotics, antihistamines and other drugs.
 To date, the CorreQT adjuvants have been successful in eliminating QT prolongation when given in combination with every target drug tested (more than 40 different drugs.)

 Using the CorreQT technology, Signpath is developing heart-safe versions of FDA approved drugs which cause dangerous arrhythmia side effects.